LeoNatan/LNPopupController/README.md

 To implement a custom popup bar, subclass `LNPopupCustomBarViewController`.

 In your `LNPopupCustomBarViewController` subclass, build your popup bar's view hierarchy and set the controller's `preferredContentSize` property with the preferred popup bar height.
-Override the `wantsDefaultTapGestureRecognizer` and/or `wantsDefaultPanGestureRecognizer` properties to disable adding the default gesture recognizers.
+Override any of the `wantsDefaultTapGestureRecognizer`, `wantsDefaultPanGestureRecognizer` and/or `wantsDefaultHighlightGestureRecognizer` properties to disable the default gesture recognizers functionality in your custom popup bar.

-In your subclass, implement the `popupItemDidUpdate` method to be notified of updates to the popup content view controller's item, or when a new popup content view controller is presented (with a new popup item).
+In your subclass, implement the `popupItemDidUpdate()` method to be notified of updates to the popup content view controller's item, or when a new popup content view controller is presented (with a new popup item).
 You must call the `super` implementation of this method.

 Finally, set the `customBarViewController` property of the popup bar object to an instance of your `LNPopupCustomBarViewController` subclass.
 This will change the bar style to `LNPopupBarStyle.custom`.